Bertrand256/dash-masternode-tool/doc/config-connection-ssh.md

    * `RPC username`: a value you've entered for `rpcuser` parameter in the `dash.conf` file
    * `RPC password`: a value you've entered for `rpcpassword` parameter in the `dash.conf` file

  Instead of entering parameters related to the RPC configuration, you can click the `Read RPC configuration from SSH host`.
-In this case the applications will try to read the values from the remote `dash.conf` file.
+In this case, the applications will try to read the values from the remote `dash.conf` file.
  * Make sure, that `SSL` checkbox is unchecked.
 Also, if you decide to use only this connection, deactivate all other connections by unchecking their `Enabled` checkbox.
  ![!](img/dmt-config-dlg-conn-ssh.png)
  * Click the `Test connection` button.
 The successful connection test ends with the following message: